zai-org/glm-simple-evals/README.md

 [中文版](./README_zh.md)

-GLM-SIMPLE-EVALS is an internal evaluation toolset for large language models developed by Zhipu AI, based on OpenAI's [simple-evals](https://github.com/openai/simple-evals) project.
-We have open-sourced it to allow the community to reproduce the performance of Zhipu AI's officially released GLM-4.5 model on various evaluation metrics.
+GLM-SIMPLE-EVALS is an internal evaluation toolset for large language models developed by Z.ai, based on OpenAI's [simple-evals](https://github.com/openai/simple-evals) project.
+We have open-sourced it to allow the community to reproduce the performance of Z.ai's officially released GLM-4.5 model on various evaluation metrics.

 ## Supported Evaluation Tasks

 Currently, this repository supports the following evaluation tasks, covering multiple domains such as reasoning, coding, and mathematics:

-- AIME24
+- AIME
 - GPQA
 - HLE
 - LiveCodeBench